HenrikJoreteg/human-javascript/ch01 - introduction.md

 Decisions are time consuming and expensive.
 At &yet we've built and re-built applications with all kinds of different tools and approaches.
 The following pages contain the conclusions we've reached.
 They were picked with the following criteria:

 1. Tools that are "just JavaScript."
 Not tools where you describe your app in a DSL (no Sencha).
-2. Tools where you build the app by writing code in JavaScript files, not by declaring bindings in your HTML (no Angular, sorry).
+2. Tools where you build the app by writing code in JavaScript files, not by declaring bindings in your HTML (no AngularJS, sorry).
 3. No monolithic, do-everything widget frameworks (not Sproutcore).
-4. Model state is completely decoupled from view state (no Knockout.js).
+4. Model state is completely decoupled from view state (no Knockout).
 5. You should not have to be a JavaScript rockstar to edit templates.
 6. The DOM is a simply a view of the state and reacts to changes in the model layer.
 7. Simple, decoupled file structures with lots of components that solve one problem.